The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Conclusions and Discussion

-We note that in the beam reconstruction error analysis marginalization over ad hoc choices, such as the wing scale and the number of subtracted modes, was not included and that this is contrary to what was done in \cite{Lungu_2022}.
+We note that in the beam reconstruction error analysis marginalization over ad hoc choices, such as the wing scale and the number of subtracted modes, was not included and that this is different from what was done in \cite{Lungu_2022}.
 We expect these sources of error to somewhat increase the beam reconstruction uncertainty, particularly in the low-$\ell$ regime, but leave this analysis for future work.

-Throughout the different result sets of Section \ref{sec:results}, we observe beam reconstruction biases that are non-negligible compared to error estimates.
-However, these biases are multiplicative, still relatively small ($<$ \SI{0.5}{\percent} in the $\ell = 60$--550 range for all the cases we tested), and should not significantly impact cosmological analysis.
-This can be further assessed by propagating the beam error modes to $r$-constraint.
-The relatively small multiplicative errors in $b_\ell$ predicted by this work suggest that impact on $r$-constraints will be small compared to other known factors.
-This indicates that we will meet the beam calibration requirements for the soon-to-be-deployed SO SATs.
+Using simulated planet observations with a realistic atmospheric component, we observe beam reconstruction biases that are non-negligible compared to the uncertainty estimates (see Section \ref{sec:results}).
+However, these multiplicative biases are still relatively small ($<$ \SI{0.6}{\percent} in the $\ell = 50$--200 range for all the cases we tested) and are not expected to significantly impact the cosmological analysis.
+To verify this, we used a Fisher analysis to propagate the beam reconstruction bias and uncertainty.
+The result indicates that the reconstruction bias will be small enough to not significantly bias the SO $r$-constraint.